heseltime/it-u-intertotem-totembase/README.md

 > For this reason **this repo is best put in a Desktop directory intertotem** (if you want to follow along).
 > So, in a nutshell, for setup required dependency for totembase (this project): SuperCollider installation (so setup is literally install that software on to a debian formatted pi sd-card (typically, using pi-imager or similar), install SuperCollider, clone into this repo in a Desktop folder `intertotem`.

+Cron is a time-based job scheduling tool in Unix-like operating systems, including Debian.
+It allows you to automate tasks at specific intervals.
+Here’s how you can manage the cron job needed for this system:

 ```
 @reboot bash /home/totem/Desktop/intertotem/it-u-intertotembase
 ```